-FIGURE 2: Number of Crisis Service Uses by Number of Clients, 2016 through 2017
+FIGURE 2: Number of crisis service uses by number of clients, 2016 through 2017

-Exploring the definition of frequent utilizers: Disproportionate Service Use
+Exploring the definition of frequent utilizers: disproportionate service use

 For each group of people using crisis services, we looked at percentage of services used by approximately one-, two-, five-, ten-, and 20 percent of clients.
 Figure 3 below show these ratios.
 The height of the columns in each chart shows the ratio between the percentage of services used and the percentage of clients who used the services.
-For example, in the emergency department chart (Figure 3(c)), one percent of clients in the Emergency Department cohort visited the emergency room 20 or more times each and accounted for 9.9 times as many visits as the average for that many clients.
+For example, in the emergency department chart (Figure 3(c)), one percent of clients in the emergency department cohort visited the emergency department 20 or more times each and accounted for 9.9 times as many visits as the average for that many clients.
 Mental health crisis, emergency departments and emergency shelter have high ratios of service use to percentage of users.
-The ratio of episodes (bookings or filings) to people for the criminal justice systems is much lower than the other systems.
+The ratio of episodes (bookings or filings) to people for the criminal justice system is much lower than the other systems.